RaveenaRathnam/Travel_Blog_CA3/README.md

 ##  Contributing
 Do not hesitate to contribute to the project by adapting or adding features !
 Bug reports or pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
+If you have been given permission to make changes:<br>

+•Fork this repository.<br>
+•Create a new branch for your changes<br>
+•Make your changes and commit them<br>
+•Push your changes to your fork<br>
+•Create a pull request<br>

 ## License
 MIT